TiagoOliverDev/Movies_Test/README.md

 <hr/>

-# 🍿 Technology
+# Technology

-BlueBird-Movies is built using the following technologies:
+Movies Test is built using the following technologies:

 - ReactJS
 - TMDB API